Jefferson County Court Records

 Felony Cases

-All felony prosecutions are handled by the district courts and recorded by the District Clerk’s office.
-Jefferson County has several district courts that hear criminal matters, including the 252nd District Court (which focuses on criminal cases) and the Criminal District Court, which has jurisdiction over criminal proceedings, habeas corpus, and certain family matters.
+All felony prosecutions are handled by the district courts and recorded by the District Clerk's office.
+Several district courts hear criminal matters, including the 252nd District Court (which focuses on criminal cases) and the Criminal District Court, which has jurisdiction over criminal proceedings, habeas corpus, and certain family matters.
 The District Clerk maintains official records of indictments, plea proceedings, trial transcripts, judgments, and sentences.

 To search felony case records, use the District Clerk's criminal index or the Jefferson County Portal.
 Sealed and juvenile cases are excluded from online searches.